Bars, restaurants near Footprint Center in downtown Phoenix | Phoenix New Times

 Share this:

-The Suns are back and it's time for basketball.
+It's almost time for the 2024 WNBA All-Star Game which is happening right here in the Valley.
 But before you pass through security and into the stadium, grab a bite to eat at one of the many local restaurants and bars in downtown Phoenix.

 There are options for pizza, burgers and gourmet grilled cheese just a short walk from Footprint Center, and you might save a buck by skipping the in-stadium concessions.